bashtavenko/qt_exp/README.md

 ## Integration QML with Bazel

-Seamless integration of QML into Bazel requires some time.
-On the high level it requires two major steps:

-1. Run RCC to produce source qrc resource file from source qml.
-2. Run RCC again with both files to generate a cc stub

-Then add the generated cc stub to the main binary and finaly add qml file to binary data.

-Quick and dirty solution is to [run_rcc.sh](run_rcc.sh) before main binary.
+Quick and dirty solution is to [run_rcc.sh](run_rcc.sh) before main binary which generates resource file stub.
+It requires qml file be a part of binary data.